identity security

 As they move across the network to carry out their day-to-day duties, all of this movement is logged, and all access information is captured and analyzed for auditing purposes.
 Anything outside of normal behavior is flagged.
 Splunk UEBA has good features here.

-Identities should be re-authenticated if the system detects suspicious behavior or before completing tasks and accessing data that is deemed to be highly sensitive.
+• Stage of Re-Authentication: Identities should be re-authenticated if the system detects suspicious behavior or before completing tasks and accessing data that is deemed to be highly sensitive.
 If we have an identity that acts outside of normal baseline behavior, they must re-authenticate.

-Finally, Audit: All identity activity must be audited or accounted for.
+• Stage of Audit: All identity activity must be audited or accounted for.
 Auditing allows insight and evidence that Identity Security policies are working as intended.
-How do you monitor the activities of identities?
-How do you reconstruct and analyze the actions an identity performed?
+How do you monitor identity activities?
+How do you reconstruct and analyze an identity’s actions?
+An auditing capability ensures visibility into an identity’s activities, provides context for the identity’s usage and behavior, and enables analytics that identify risk and provide insights to make smarter decisions about access.

 Starting Zero Trust Identity Management

-Now, we have an identity as the new perimeter compounded by identity being the new target.
+Now, we have an identity as the new perimeter compounded by identity being the latest target.
 Any identity is a target.
 Looking at the modern enterprise landscape, it’s easy to see why.
 Every employee has multiple identities and uses several devices.

 What makes this worse is that security teams’ primary issue is that identity-driven attacks are hard to detect.
 For example, how do you know if a bad actor or a sys admin uses the privilege controls?
 As a result, security teams must find a reliable way to monitor suspicious user behavior to determine the signs of compromised identities.

-We now have identity sprawl,, which may be acceptable if only one of those identities has user access.
-However, they don’t, and they most likely have privileged access.
-All these widen the attack surface by creating additional human and machine identities that can gain privileged access under certain conditions.
-All of which will establish new pathways for bad actors.
+We now have identity sprawl, which may be acceptable if only one of those identities has user access.
+However, it doesn’t, and it most likely has privileged access.
+All these widen the attack surface by creating additional human and machine identities that can gain privileged access under certain conditions, establishing new pathways for bad actors.

 We must adopt a different approach to secure our identities regardless of where they may be.
 Here, we can look for a zero-trust identity management approach based on identity security.
 Next, I’d like to discuss your common challenges when adopting identity security.

-• Challenge: Zero trust identity management and privilege credential compromise
+Challenge 1: Zero trust identity management and privilege credential compromise

 Current environments may result in anonymous access to privileged accounts and sensitive information.
 Unsurprisingly, 80% of breaches start with compromised privilege credentials.
 If left unsecured, attackers can compromise these valuable secrets and credentials to gain possession of privileged accounts and perform advanced attacks or use them to exfiltrate data.

-• Challenge: Zero trust identity management and exploiting privileged accounts
+Challenge 2: Zero trust identity management and exploiting privileged accounts

-• Challenge: Zero trust identity management and lateral movements
+Challenge 3: Zero trust identity management and lateral movements

 Lateral movements will happen.
 A bad actor has to move throughout the network.
 They will never land directly on a database or important file server.
 The initial entry point into the network could be an unsecured IoT device, which does not hold sensitive data.
 As a result, bad actors need to pivot across the network.